 - Take notice of the college’s strongest programs and departments.

 - Is the college focused on undergrads or grads?

 - What is the teaching and faculty behavior toward new students?

 - Are the classes small and what goes on in there?

 Find My Spark Survey Majors and Careers Resources

 General Career Resources

 Students better understand themselves and figure out what they are good at through the FIND MY SPARK survey, along with other academic assessments.
 Students should search for majors or careers that will let them further their interests, use their abilities, and maintain their values.
-People who work in careers they like experience more satisfaction.
+People who work in careers they enjoy experience more satisfaction.

-tips for working with your students based on the Find My Spark results
+Tips for working with your students based on the Find My Spark results